It (miniseries): Documentary and short film

 In May 2017, an Indiegogo campaign was created for Pennywise: The Story of IT, an independent documentary film about the production and lasting impact of the It miniseries.
 The project met its crowdfunding goal in June 2017, with production beginning the following month.
 The film, directed by Chris Griffiths and produced by John Campopiano and Gary Smart, will feature interviews with members of the miniseries' cast and crew, including Tim Curry, Tommy Lee Wallace, Bart Mixon, Seth Green, Richard Thomas, and Emily Perkins.
 From October 27 to October 28, 2018, at the Scotiabank Convention Centre's 2018 Frightmare in the Falls event, Campopiano held an exhibit of the props, costumes, memorabilia, and behind-the-scenes of It to promote the documentary.
 On February 22, 2019, an extended trailer for the film was uploaded to YouTube.
 The documentary had its world premiere at the Sitges Film Festival on October 15, 2021, and premiered in select theaters on July 8 and digital formats on July 26, 2022.
 It was first released on DVD and Blu-ray in the UK on October 24, 2022, and then released worldwide on November 22, 2022.
 The documentary was met with mixed reviews with That's Pop Culture rating it three out of five stars, saying, "A solid documentary that doesn't quite have the IT factor".
 Robert Martin for Starburst remarked that, "there's nothing exciting or unusual about the telling of the story - it's a very standard documentary indeed.
 It's the subject matter only which keeps the interest and that’ in itself is fascinating." giving it 4 out of 5.
 The Reviews Hub website added, "Without much drama to keep it running, and a bloated running time of over two hours, Pennywise: The Story of It dilutes any interesting nuggets in a sea of trite interviews.".
+Composer Sean Schafer Hennessy wrote the music for the documentary, which was released digitally on July 8, 2022.

 In August 2018, it was announced that Pennywise: The Story of IT co-producer Campopiano was producing a short alternate history sequel film to the miniseries titled Georgie.
 The short, directed by Ryan Grulich, features Tony Dakota reprising his role as Georgie Denbrough from the It miniseries, and centers on the idea of how the narrative could have continued had Georgie not been killed by Pennywise.
 The short also features Ben Heller, who portrayed young Stanley Uris in the miniseries.
 On August 27, 2018, a teaser trailer for Georgie was uploaded to YouTube.
 The short premiered at the Boston Underground Film Festival on March 22, 2019, and made its debut online on June 10, 2019, on the Fangoria Facebook page.